Management Discussion and Analysis

 There is still a tendency to restrict Diesel vehicles in a number of inner cities even though they meet the mandated stringent regulations which are equal to internationally the best regulation.
 This is a damper on the image and sale of diesel passenger vehicles, particularly mass transport vehicles, such as Vans and Buses.

 VI.
-INTERNAL CONTROL SYSTEM ANDTHEIR ADEQUACY
+INTERNAL CONTROL SYSTEM AND THEIR ADEQUACY

-The Company maintains system of multi-level infernal controls which provides reasonable assurance regarding Effectiveness and Efficiency of Operations, safeguarding of assets, prevention and detection of frauds and errors, accuracy and completeness of the accounting records and the timely preparation of reliable financial information.
+The Company maintains system of multi-level internal controls which provides reasonable assurance regarding Effectiveness and Efficiency of Operations, safeguarding of assets, prevention and detection of frauds and errors, accuracy and completeness of the accounting records and the timely preparation of reliable financial information.

 VII.
 HUMAN RESOURCE DEVELOPMENT